google/WebFundamentals/src/content/en/fundamentals/accessibility/03-semantics-navigation/semnav-two.md

 `for (var i = 0, headings = $$('h1,h2,h3,h4,h5,h6'); i < headings.length; i++) console.log(headings[i].textContent.trim() + " " + headings[i].tagName, headings[i])`

 In most well-structured pages, the heading levels are nested to indicate parent-child relationships among content blocks.
-The WebAIM checklist repeatedly refers to this technique.
+The <a href="http://webaim.org/standards/wcag/checklist" target="_blank">WebAIM checklist</a> repeatedly refers to this technique.

  - 1.3.1 mentions "Semantic markup is used to designate headings"
  - 2.4.1 mentions heading structure as a technique for bypassing blocks of content